skl351/Some-good-websites/README.md

-https://www.juhe.cn/      can provide free web interface http://coolaf.com/        The network interface debugging http://apistore.baidu.com/   A place to help your app by api
+https://www.juhe.cn/      can provide free web interface http://coolaf.com/        The network interface debugging http://apistore.baidu.com/   A place to help your app by api http://docs.bmob.cn         A place that can help you to managed your app